 Current Course Conditions

-- Regardless of what weather conditions we get on Sunday, Saturday’s rain will also have an impact on at least parts of the off-road sections on Sunday.
 The off-road sections can be a mix of gravelly and grassy jeep trails, grassy fields, and dirt trails.
 The grassy areas can be slick, the fields can puddle up, and the dirt trails can get muddy.
 With one possible exception, the mud on dirt trails doesn’t tend to get deep, but much of it is clay and can be slick.
-The exception that those of you who have ridden with us previously is at the 3rd stream crossing and the ensuing uphill tractor path.
+The exception that those of you who have ridden with us previously is at the 3rd stream crossing and the ensuing uphill tractor path on the Highland Road trail (the 2nd off-road section).
 Many walk parts of that even on a dry course.

 - Those of you riding CX or gravel bikes should mount all-purpose tires, not file-treads.